 A private parking fine, also known as a parking charge notice or PCN, are issued to drivers that park their cars on private land and break the rules set by the company that manages that space.
 If a parking warden or a camera picks up that you’ve broken any of their rules, they will either place a parking charge notice on your windshield, or send you one through the post.

 Unlike penalty charge notices, these fines aren’t actually legally enforceable.
 Essentially, they’re an invoice from the private parking company to you for breaking the rules they set out.
 It’s important to understand that a parking charge notice isn’t seen as a criminal matter.
 Instead, it’s a civil matter, which means that the “ticket” you’ve received is a notice to you that the owner of the land or the private parking company are invoicing you for breaking the rules.
+It’s important to know the difference between a penalty charge notice and a parking charge notice!

 In some cases, the company that manages the private land you parked on will offer you a discount if you pay their charge within 14 days of the parking charge notice being issued.
 For example, you might end up paying £35 instead of a £70 fee.
 But, that doesn’t mean that you have to pay.